 Counting calories is an effective and direct method of creating a calorie deficit for weight loss.
 Your body requires a very specific number of calories in order to function.

 If your body receives an excess of calories, you will gain weight.
-Conversely, by decreasing your caloric intake you can create a calorie deficit and lose weight.
+Conversely, by decreasing your caloric intake, you can create a calorie deficit and lose weight.
 To make up for the calorie deficit, your body burns fat for energy.
-Knowing how to safely create a calorie deficit is the first step towards successful weight loss.
+Knowing how to safely create a calorie deficit is the first step toward successful weight loss.

-Increase your calorie deficit with regular exercise.
+Increase your calorie deficit with regular exercise to help create a calorie deficit for weight loss, as described by the Centers for Disease Control and Prevention.
 Measure your heart rate at the end of your workout by placing your fingers on the side of your throat, where your carotid artery is located.
 To find the calories you burn with exercise, use a calculator and the appropriate equation: Males: [(-55.0969 + (.6309 x heart rate in beats per minute) + (.438 x weight in pounds) + (.2017 x age in years)] / 4.184; or females: [(-20.4022 + (.4472 x heart rate in beats per minute) + (.278 x weight in pounds) + (.074 x age in years)] / 4.184.

 Get a heart rate monitor to evaluate your heart rate during exercise.